-Four of our most estimable and respected citizens, Michael Rowland, Esq., James Swain, Esq., Patrick Sheppard, Esq., and Michael Conroy, Esq., and a very refined and cultured lady, Mary Downing, were the recipients of distinguished honor last evening, having received kind and pressing invitations to a reception held by his honor in the district courtroom this morning.
-The eminent gentlemen and lady were received cordially by his honor, and during the interview the judge broached the subject of evils existing in the land, applying his remarks more especially to he prevalance of intoxication.
-His address on this occasion was elucidative to he prevalance of intoxication.
-His address on this occasion was elucidative to the illustrious gentlemen and lady, and the illustrious gentiemen and lady, and was intimative that they might gener-ously donate to the furtherance of public morality an amount equal to two dollars each, with a slight addition to meet the each, with a slight addition to meet the requirements of legal process.
+report, is a unique specimen: Four of our most estimable and respected citizens, Michael Rowland, Esq., specied citizens, Michael Rowland, Esq., James Swain, Esq., Patrick Sheppard, Esq., and Michael Conroy, Esq., and a very refined and cultured lady, Mary Downing, were the recipients of distinguished bonor last evening, having received kind and pressing invitations to a reception held by his honor in the district countryon, this received. a reception held by his honor in the dis-trict courtroom this morning.
+The eminent gentlemen and lady were re-ceived cordially by his honor, and dur-ing the interview the judge broached the subject of evils existing in the land, applying his remarks more especially to he prevalance of intoxication.
+His adprevalance of intoxication His adne prevalance of intoxication.
+His address on this occasion was elucidative to the illustrious gentlemen and lady, and was intimative that they might generously donate to the furtherance of public morality an amount equal to two dollars each, with a slight addition to meet the requirements of least process.

+each, with a slight addition to meet the requirements of legal process.